Fabryz/sawket/README.md

 Sawket
 ======

-Experimenting with a Node.js + Socket.io, the chat lobby will maybe be used on my [Wander game](https://github.com/Fabryz/wander)
+A Node.js + Socket.io chat with some nice features.
+It will maybe be used on my [Wander game](https://github.com/Fabryz/wander), so I'm also experimenting with HTML5 Canvas.

 Requirements
 ------------